agera-edc/DataSpaceConnector/blobspike/README.md

 ## Copy with Java SDK

 We evaluated the [Java azure storage client library](https://docs.microsoft.com/en-us/java/api/overview/azure/storage-blob-readme?view=azure-java-stable) to copy blobs.
-The client triggers the copy from blob source to blob destination but does not download any data.

 ### Evaluate if copy can be done with client not handling data flow